robbie-webbe/stonks_alerts/README.md

     * Possible distance 107pc.
     * Fit to spec with nH 5.67 x 10^12 and power law 3.65.
     * Est luminosity 6.0 x 10^28 erg/s at 107pc.
     * Need to check earlier observations.
-Increasing luminosity with time?
+Decreasing luminosity with time?
 Spectral changes?
 Hard dips?
+    * In prior observation, 0886090501, source is slightly brighter (approx 10%).
+Spectra similar.
+    * No further actions to be taken.

 **0886110901**
 + Source 33 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.